 All assets and liabilities that are measured and disclosed at fair value in the financial statements are categorised within the fair value hierarchy.
 Refer to Note 10(e) for further details.

-(e) Cash at bank
+(e) Cash and cash equivalents

-Cash at bank in the Statement of Financial Position includes cash held with banking institutions, which is subject to an insignificant risk of change in value.
+Cash and cash equivalents in the Statement of Financial Position and Statement of Cashflows includes cash held with banking institutions and is subject to an insignificant risk of changes in value.